cantonios/vscode-project-templates/README.md

 # Project Templates VSCode Extension

-[Visual Studio code](https://code.visualstudio.com) extenstion that allows you to quickly create new projects based on defined templates.
+[Visual Studio code](https://code.visualstudio.com) extension that allows you to quickly create new projects based on custom templates.

 Inspired by [this File Templates Extension](https://github.com/brpaz/vscode-file-templates-ext).